Xijiang1997/iIMPACT/docs/breast_cancer_example.rst

     ## [5,]     63        1         63    19     0                 0          0
     ## [6,]     86        1         70    19     0                 0          0

-For the pathology image, the model identified 156,235 nuclei with 7 cell types.
+For the histology image, the model identified 156,235 nuclei with 7 cell types.

 The obtained cell abundance data :math:`V` has dimension 2,518 by 7 (:math:`n` by :math:`q` matrix, :math:`q` is the number of cell types).

 Generate low-dimensional representation of molecular profiles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before fitting the finite mixture model, the raw gene expression counts were normalized and transformed to the logarithmic scale.
-We selected the normalized expression levels of top 2,000 highly variable genes and did the dimensionality reduction to reduce the dimension using principal component analysis (PCA).
+Before fitting the finite mixture model, the raw gene expression counts need to be normalized and transformed to the logarithmic scale.
+We select the normalized expression levels of top 2,000 highly variable genes and do the dimensionality reduction to reduce the dimension using principal component analysis (PCA).
 Here we set the reduced dimension to be 3.
 ::
     Y <- process.gene.expression(count, n_PC = 3)